Terraform Cloud is now IBM HCP Terraform

 Why Upgrade to Terraform's Cloud Plan?

-Before diving into the pricing itself, let’s quickly review the reasons why companies choose to go for Terraform Cloud (TFC) when (the free) Terraform CLI works perfectly in managing their Infrastructure-as-Code (IaC).
+Before diving into different pricing scenarios, let's quickly review the reasons why companies choose to go for Terraform Cloud (TFC) when the free Terraform CLI works perfectly in managing their Infrastructure-as-Code (IaC).

 The answer to this comes down to additional management and automation features, which would be required for Terraform to operate at scale.
 These include: